Celebrating terrific walks with our friends, and collecting tips for next time!

 We changed our original idea of doing the Cape Hauy trail when we considered the weather forecast, which was for high winds.
 The Bivouac Bay trail would be a lot more sheltered from the predicted northeasterlies.
 So we registered in the book and set off along the beautiful beach in good spirits.

 The trail was very pleasant.
 Although it is not as manicured as the Cape Hauy track, the first half of the trail had recently enjoyed a little track maintenance.
 It was an easy stroll to Canoe Bay, taking about an hour.
 The shipwreck was adorned with cormorants, who were also enjoying the balmy day.
-There were fab views out to the Cape Hauy pillars on the other side of the bay.

 It's true to report that we didn't really enjoy the hilly headland before our lunch destination at Bivouac Bay, but we made it.
 The campsite at Bivouac Bay now boasts three large tent platforms and a new toilet block.
 A clear creek provides fresh water, and the bay is very pretty.